kchristidis/island/README.md

 The contract encodes the primitives necessary to run the double auction.
 It exposes the following methods:

-1. `buy` and `sell`: In Experiment 1, it persists the encrypted bid in a key in the contract's key-value store that is common for all bids of that type (i.e. `buy` or `sell`) in that slot.
+1. `buy` and `sell`: In Experiment 1, it persists the encrypted bid in a key (data slice) in the contract's key-value store that is common for all bids of that type (i.e. `buy` or `sell`) in that slot.
 In Experiments 2 and 3, it persists the encrypted bid in a key that is unique per bid in that slot.
 2. `postKey`: In Experiment 1, it persists the private key for a given bid in a key that is common for all private keys in that slot.
-In Experiment 3, it persists the private key for a given bid in a key that is unique per private key in that slot.
+In Experiment 3, it persists the private key for a given bid in a data slice that is unique per private key in that slot.
 In Experiment 2, this method is not invoked; the private key will be posted by the regulator on the `markEnd` call.
 3. `markEnd`: It is invoked by at the beginning of slot `N` to mark the end of slot `N-1`.
 In Experiment 2, the regulator uses that call to post the private key that decrypts all bids posted in slot `N-1`, so that every market participant can calculate the market clearing price locally.

 For exposition across all experiments, we use this `markEnd` method to calculate the market clearing price (decode all the posted bids for slot `N-1`, create bid collections for buyers and sellers, calculate the market clearing price, post that value in the chaincode's key-value store); this is **not** necessary; across all experiments, the market participants are in a position to calculate the market clearing price for a slot locally, after the end of that slot.

 If a chaincode invocation fails, it will be retried `schema.RetryCount` times, for a total of up to `schema.RetryCount + 1` times.

-For Experiment 1, the wait time between retries follows an exponential backoff formula; we wait anywhere from `[0, schema.Alpha * 2 ^ (currentAttemptNumber))` blocks.
+The wait time between retries follows an exponential backoff algorithm for better flow control; concretely, we wait anywhere from `[0, schema.Alpha * 2 ^ (currentAttemptNumber))` blocks.

 ### Time slotting

-Each experiments runs for `schema.TraceLength` slots.
+Each experiment runs for `schema.TraceLength` slots.

 A slot consists of `schema.BlocksPerSlot` blocks.
-For those experiments with a `PostKey` phase, this phase begins `schema.BlockOffset` blocks into the slot.
+For those experiments with a `PostKey` phase (i.e. experiments 1 and 3), this phase begins `schema.BlockOffset` blocks into the slot.

 A block is cut every `schema.BatchTimeout` seconds, or every `Orderer.BatchSize.MaxMessageCount` messages; whichever comes first.